SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 Using a variant profile {#usingflsimulate_variants_profile}
 -----------------------

-The `bxvariant_inspector` program proposes an interface to edit/select a set of parameters and then generate a *variant profile*.
+The   `flsimulate-configure`   program   proposes  an   interface   to edit/select  a  set  of  parameters   and  then  generate  a  *variant profile*.
 A variant profile is a file which contains the explicit list of variant parameters with their values selected for a simulation run.

 ~~~~~
-$ bxvariant_inspector \
-    --load-dll "Falaise@$(flquery --libdir)" \
-    --datatools::resource-path="falaise@$(flquery --resourcedir)" \
-    --variant-config "@falaise:config/snemo/demonstrator/simulation/geant4_control/2.1/variants/repository.conf" \
-    --variant-gui \
-    --variant-store "variants.profile"
+$ flsimulate-configure -o "variants.profile"
 ~~~~~

-Here  the   `variant.profile`  file  is  generated   at  exit  (option `--variant-store`).
+Here  the   `variant.profile`  file  is  generated   at  exit  (option `-o`).
 This  *profile* file  stores  a  set of  variant options (using a  specific format) from which the  variant service can pickup  the parameters'  value  selected by  the  user.
 The  *profile*
 contains: